mmalchuk/contrib-jenkins-qubell-plugin/README.md

 The Jenkins Plug-in for [Qubell Platform](http://qubell.com) allows you to launch and manipulate Qubell instances as part of a [Jenkins](http://jenkins-ci.org/) build job.
 The plug-in enables you to perform the following tasks:

-* Configure access credentials as part of a global configuration.
+* Configure access credentials as a part of global configuration.
 * Launch a new instance from a manifest located in the source repository.
 * Execute a custom job on the newly launched instance.
 * Destroy the newly launched instance.
 * Execute a custom job on an instance specified by instance ID.
-* Fail the build job if any of the preceding actions are incomplete after a configurable timeout.
+* Fail the build job if any action is incomplete after a configurable timeout.
 * Gather instance properties and job execution results in a JSON file to be consumed by the rest of the pipeline.

 Additionally, the following features are available:

-* Macros, which resolve in all steps and fields (in the form `${PARAM_NAME}`).
+* Any field can refer to job parameters with the following syntax: ${PARAM_NAME}.
 * Application and environment hints that are displayed as you type.
 * (Experimental) Async execution to speed up parallel instance execution and command processing.